XanaduAI/strawberryfields/doc/introduction/introduction.rst

     :figure: /_static/x_p.png
     :size: 500 200

-Describing a quantum system requires a number of conventions to be fixed, including the infamous value of Planck's constant :math:`\hbar` (we set :math:`\hbar=2` by default)!
+Describing a quantum system requires a number of conventions to be fixed, including the value of Planck's constant :math:`\hbar` (we set :math:`\hbar=2` by default)!

 This section